RW1 14 Day Rwanda Travel & Kenya TOUR

 Most meals included (local restaurants and hotels).
 All accommodation, transport, sightseeing and entrance fees for sites noted as 'visited' in the detailed itinerary, including gorilla permits.
 Gratuities for driver-guides, restaurant staff, porters.
 Airport transfers for land & air customers arriving / departing on tour dates.

+International airfare to/from the tour.
 Tour Leader gratuities, one lunch, drinks, personal items (phone, laundry, etc), international (if applicable) and domestic air taxes, visa fees, and any excursions referenced as 'optional'.
 Airport transfers for Land Only customers.
 Optional trip cancellation insurance.
 Our post-reservation trip notes offer further guidance on shopping, visas, and locally payable departure taxes.

 Seasonality and Weather